zendeskgarden/react-components/src/Table/Readme.md

 Column sorting is disabled by applying a `disableSort` prop.

 ### Table.CheckboxColumn
 The CheckboxColumn is used to display/manage the selected state of your data.
 It uses it's `dataKey` prop to map a unique identifier from each row of data.
-Along with the `onSelect` event and the Tables `selectedData` prop it is able to display the tables selection state regardless of sort order.
+Along with the `onSelect` event and the tables `selectedData` prop it is able to display the table's selection state regardless of sort order.

 You are able to disable "Select All" functionality with the `allowSelectAll` prop.